 As you continue to read below, you will see a lot about my training, background, expertise and approach to therapy.
 I will just say right now that I combine three approaches.
 I am a narrative therapist, that is, I understand the power of the stories you tell yourself (and the power of the tales of others woven into your story).
 I use relaxation or hypnotic processes, because people are open to emotional change when relaxed (it is a matter of brain physiology).
 I am solution-focused brief therapist, which means I focus on where you are going, not so much where you’ve been, and we work for a set number of weeks (usually three to nine).
 This saves you money, of course, but more importantly it focuses our work and makes us more successful (this is not the sort of place where we sit around and talk about things for six months while nothing happens – neither of us should have the patience for that).
 Many approaches to therapy work well, but if you want to try something different from the standard cognitive behavioral or eclectic approaches that are pretty common, come by.
 Let’s see if we’re ready to head through your wilderness and rewrite your story together.

-Dr. Fredric Mau is a Licensed Professional Counselor (LPC).
+Dr. Fredric Mau has three Board Certifications, as a National Certified Counselor (BC-NCC), TeleMental Health provider (BC-TMH), and Hypnotherapist (BC-H).
+He is a Licensed Professional Counselor Supervisor (LPCS).
 He has been in practice in Columbia, South Carolina, since 2004 as a hypnotherapist.

-He is a member of the American Mental Health Counselors Association, the South Carolina Association of Licensed Professional Counselors, the South Carolina Counseling Association, and the National Guild of Hypnotists.
+He is a member of the American Mental Health Counselors Association, the South Carolina Association of Licensed Professional Counselors, the South Carolina Counseling Association, the National Guild of Hypnotists, and the Schweizerischer Berufsverband für Hypnosetherapie (Swiss professional association for hypnosis therapy).
 Dr. Mau is a Distance Credentialed Counselor (DCC), Board Certified Consulting Hypnotherapist (BCH) and Certified Instructor (CI) of hypnosis.
 Dr. Mau regularly speaks at professional conferences internationally, nationally, and statewide.